 If your friend forgets something, offer up yours instead.
 After all, you’ve done this a million times.
 A small mistake means your friend might not do it ever again.

 Your friend took a step and entrusted you with introducing them to a new activity.
 Hike behind them to ensure the pace is group-friendly.
 Knowing that someone has your back makes a big difference.

 Patiently coach them through new skills like filtering water and bearproofing the camp.
 Creating a positive learning environment will mean they will improve each day, and be more ready for any subsequent trips.

 Maybe you picked a shorter trail.
 This means that there’s plenty of time to enjoy the day.
 Pack libations for a backcountry happy hour.
 Bring a deck of cards or a lightweight board game.
 Watercolors or books are creative ways to pass the time.

 Try and remember what it was like on your first backpacking trip.
 It’s easy to forget what it felt like to learn and develop new skills outside of your comfort zone.
-Putting yourself in their shoes will help you be a good leader, a good friend, and the experience just might teach you something new as well.
+Putting yourself in their shoes will help you be a good leader and a good friend.
+What’s more, the experience just might teach you something new as well.

 - Backpacking for Beginners – 6 Tips for Better Trips